dsallen7/ransack-python/README.md

 Move with arrow keys.
 Monsters are found in the dungeon.
 Approach a monster and press Enter to commence battle, the monsters can also initiate battle

+Enter is the "action" button, which activates sundry items on the map, including conversing with people in the village or castle.

 'c' brings up spell menu and 'i' brings up item inventory. 'a'/'w' brings up armor/weapon menu.
 Select a weapon/armor from here and it will be automatically equipped.
 If it is currently equipped, it will not be listed in the weapon or armor menu.
 'm' brings up mini-map which displays current level. 's' shows character stats.
 't' takes a screenshot.